langchain-ai/langgraph/docs/docs/cloud/deployment/test_locally.md

     ```js
     import { Client } from "@langchain/langgraph-sdk";

-    // only set the apiUrl if you changed the default port when calling langgraph up
+    // only set the apiUrl if you changed the default port when calling langgraph dev
     const client = new Client({ apiUrl: <DEPLOYMENT_URL>, apiKey: <LANGSMITH_API_KEY> });
     // Using the graph deployed with the name "agent"
     const assistantId = "agent";